(All interfaces can be navigated back and forward)

 each region shows a label (after the region name) specifying

 how many specifications have been assigned to the region.
 Then

 proceed to RULES (bottom tab).

 Now you are ready to burn the last stage: within RULES, you will set up parameters and values for interaction, movement and evolution of the distinct regions and objects.

 The procedure is as follows:

-The summary of rules you have configured for each region and the added values will appear in blue in the Venn diagram.
-Now the system is configured.
+The summary of rules you have configured for each region and the added values will appear in blue at the bottom of the page.